From Love Birds To Arch-Enemies: Arnold Schwarzenegger Vs. Donald Trump

 Arnold Schwarzenegger and Donald Trump have been battling it out on Twitter and the media for the past several months, with Arnold’s latest video mocking Donald for his low approval ratings.
 Yet, even though it’s hard to remember now, the two celebrities were once good friends.

-Donald Trump, before he became the president of the United States, was quick to congratulate his “friend”, Arnold Schwarzenegger, on being chosen to replace him as the host of Celebrity Apprentice.
+Donald Trump, before he became the president of the United States, was quick to congratulate his “friend,” Arnold Schwarzenegger, on being chosen to replace him as the host of Celebrity Apprentice.
 And Arnold Schwarzenegger had nothing but kind words to say about Trump.
 So when did it all go downhill?
 Let’s have a look back at the history of this ongoing relationship.

 Arnold Schwarzenegger’s friendship with Donald Trump can be dated back to 2004.
 Shortly after The Terminator was elected for his first term as Governor of California, he attended the Republican National Convention in New York.
 According to Politico, Schwarzenegger and his family were supposed to stay at the Mandarin Oriental Hotel.
 But at Donald Trump’s personal request, Schwarzenegger and his party moved to the Trump Hotel.